 In California I primarily worked from home, kept my expenses low, and was living a great life, but after a few years of doing the same thing, realized I was stagnating at my job.
 I met a girl, Kristin, and three years later switched jobs, got engaged, and we moved – back to the winters I so vehemently tried to get away from.

 Today, I’m a 30-year-old IT professional living in Minneapolis; sometimes affectionately called the “Silicone Prairie”.
-I am getting married to my wonderful fiancee in June of this year, and recently we’ve realized that many millenials and young couples just don’t know where to start when it comes to money.
+Kristin and I got married in June 2017, and we’ve realized that many millenials and young couples just don’t know where to start when it comes to money.
 Basic personal finance isn’t a topic taught in a lot of schools, and as a result many young people are lost, overwhelmed, and not making the progress toward their goals they likely wish they were.

 I started this blog to share my experiences and philosophies on all things related to personal finance, with some occasional career-related anecdotes to boot.
 Kristin and I will talk about subjects like budgeting, saving, investing, and lifestyle choices.
 We’ll talk about earning money, too.
 We’ll help share information about getting married – and what that means for our finances.
 We’ll touch on the philosophical aspects of money but also provide you with the tools to take control of your finances instead of letting your finances control you.
 And over the course of our time, I hope to learn a lot from fellow readers like you, too – so if something’s of interest to you, or if you have a differing opinion, comment!